FROG-TIPS/frog_backup/README.md

+> FROG Systems develops only the latest and greatest tools for FROG.
+This code is no longer used internally but has been kept public as a reminder - and warning - for humanity.

 BACK UP YOUR FROG NIGHTLY.
 OR LIKE, YOU KNOW, WHENEVER.

 API KEYS ARE ONLY GIVEN TO FROG REWARDS SELECT© LEVEL MEMBERS OR HIGHER.